stackotter/swift-protobuf-gen/README.md

 # SwiftProtobufGen

-Generates protobuf definitions from Swift structs
+Generates protobuf definitions from Swift structs.

-## Building

-For some reason Xcode builds don't work at all but swiftpm command line builds do.
+More documentation will come once a proper command line interface is added, right now I'm just developing the initial idea.